HenrikSamuelsson/course-introduction-to-software-product-management/sw-processes-and-agile-practices.md

 Planning includes discussions on features, their priorities, and viable release schedule.
 The smaller planning sessions will be more detailed about the individual features to be developed and released in the upcoming iteration.

+#### Small Releases

+Small releases means more demos and this results in more feedback from the client which is desirable.
+Having a small planned release also makes the estimation simpler and more accurate.

 #### Simple Design

 XP defines simple design of the code as: